Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 10

-Early this morning an optional balloon safari will be available (at additional cost).
-This once in a lifetime experience will allow you a stunning bird's eye view of the Serengeti that cannot be replicated on the ground.
-In the afternoon depart on a wildlife drive and head toward the area in the park where the migrating herds are found this time of year.
+Early this morning, an optional hot-air balloon safari will be available (at additional cost).
+This once-in-a-lifetime experience offers a stunning bird's-eye view of the Serengeti landscape that cannot be replicated on the ground.
+In the afternoon, depart on a wildlife drive and head toward the area of the park where the migrating herds are found this time of year.

 December-April: Southern Serengeti